-Monthly invoice packages are due on or before the 15th each month for the previous month's reporting period.
+Monthly invoice packages are due on or before the last day of the month for the previous month's reporting period.
 If this date presents a problem, an alternative frequency should be approved by your Program Officer.
 Submit the full invoice package by email to your Program Officer and Grants Officer.